-From a magical journey around the NC 500 and Skye to a historical tour of the Scottish Borders, your tour can be tailored to specific interests or destinations.
+Delve into the magical scenery on a trip around the NC 500 and an Isle of Skye tour, or enjoy a historical tour of the Scottish Borders – your tour can be tailored to specific interests or destinations.
 And it goes without saying that a coach tour is fantastic way to meet other travellers.

-Day tours around Scotland’s cities are popular, with a hop-on, hop-off format that allows you the freedom to explore at your own pace.
+Day tours around Scotland’s cities are popular too!
+With Glasgow’s open top bus tour, Edinburgh bus tours, and a hop-on, hop-off format, it allows you the freedom to explore at your own pace.
 Once you have seen the city, you could book a coach trip to explore the surrounding countryside and be back in time for dinner.

 Take a look at more Scottish coach tours.

 6. Walking Tours in Scotland’s City Centres

 Arriving in a Scottish city is an exciting feeling – so many things to see and do!
 For many travellers, a blend of organised touring and unguided exploration is the perfect mix.
 Scotland’s seven cities all have an extensive list of local tour providers ready to show you something special.

 Visiting the fair city of Perth?
 Take a look at Perth City Tours, who provide everything from guided history walks to river kayak tours and wildlife safaris.
 If you find yourself in the west, Glasgow walking tours make the most of the city’s famous cultural side, as well as a tour exploring Glasgow’s Music Mile.